Woman killed by falling tree as storms hit Midwest, South

 A day earlier, 23 people were injured in the central Texas town of Salado.
 The National Weather Service in Fort Worth said Wednesday that the twister was rated an EF3 with peak wind speeds of 165 mph (265 kph).

 Tornadoes were also reported Tuesday in parts of Iowa and Minnesota.
-And a blizzard struck North Dakota this week, closing the state Capitol, schools, government offices and interstates.
+And a blizzard struck North Dakota this week, closing the state Capitol, schools, government offices and some businesses for a third day Thursday.

+The National Weather Service’s blizzard warning for much of the state and smaller sections of South Dakota and Montana remained in effect Thursday.
+More than a foot of snow (30 centimeters) has fallen in Bismarck with about 2 feet (61 centimeters) in Dickinson and Glenburn.

+“For the month of April it’s not uncommon to get the snow.
+Now, snow of this magnitude — this is something that’s a little bit more unique,” said Rick Krolak, at the weather service’s Bismarck office.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.